AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 ***

-## Manage default permissions for new streams
+## To manage default permissions for new streams

 You can edit the default user roles and permissions added to a stream when it is created.